jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-12b.md

 It had remained under cover because of the appearance of the extremist Shi'ah and 'Alid jurisprudence.

-The 'Iraqi school was shunned by the inhabitants of alQayrawan and Spain, because it was far away, its ways of reaching conclusions were obscure, and they knew little about the sources that (the 'Iraqis) used.
+The 'Iraqi school was shunned by the inhabitants of alQayrawan and Spain, because it was far away, its ways of reaching conclusions were obscure.

+They knew little about the sources that (the 'Iraqis) used.
 Scholars are (basically) men of independent judgment, even when (their opinion) stands apart (and does not agreewith the general opinion), and they do not blindly believe in tradition, nor do they like to use it as (their) method.

 Therefore, the Maghribis and Spaniards do not accept the opinion of the 'Iraqis, whenever they cannot find a tradition of the imam Malik or one of his companions to support it.